StavrosKak/Android_Project-2020-21/README.md

 In my app i only use the PAGE_ID and ACCESSFB_TOKEN (which is the page acces token).
 The other ones are there in case of improvements or additional functionalities.
 To get your page_id and page_access_token you need to go to the Facebook Graph API Explorer and make a GET request : me/accounts

+Finaly you need to give the app the permission to access internal storage so you need to go to Settings -> Apps -> SMN_Aggregetor -> Permissions and then enable Storage.

 ## Enjoy !!!